laravel-notification-channels/africastalking/README.md

 1) If you have defined the routeNotificationForAfricasTalking() method on the Notifiable class (User.php in this case) and returned a valid phone number, then that will be used.

-2) if you did not define routeNotificationForAfricasTalking() method on the Notifiable class (User.php in this case), then the phone attribute of the User will be used ($user->phone)
+2) if you did not define routeNotificationForAfricasTalking() method on the Notifiable class (User.php in this case), then the phone_number attribute of the User will be used ($user->phone_number)

 3) Lastly if 1 and 2 are not set, then you can set the recipient phone number using ->to(19283281921)